 #2.
-Does she forget important details about what you’ve told her?
+Does she forget essential details about what you’ve told her?

-Assume you’re on your third date and you’re having a heart-to-heart over dinner at a nice restaurant.
+Assume you’re on your third date and having a heart-to-heart over dinner at a nice restaurant.
 You decide to be vulnerable and tell her about your grandfather’s three-month cancer battle.
-It’s a little emotional, but she appears to be right there with you, taking everything in.
+It’s a little emotional, but she appears to be with you, taking everything in.

 #3.
 Is she depressed or even abusive to you?

 If you’re dating an alcoholic woman, you may notice that she has extreme mood swings or even appears to be a different person at times.
-The sweet woman you met may say something nasty or disrespectful to you one moment, then turn around and be nice again the next moment, or the next day.
+The sweet woman you met may say something nasty or disrespectful to you one moment, then turn around and be friendly again the next moment or the next day.

 Related Articles: PARAGRAPHS FOR YOUR BOYFRIEND: 71+ Sweet Paragraphs For Him